larspensjo/Logonaut/doc/DesignRequirements.md

 * Use the new format where you define the namespace as "namespace xxxx;", and then the rest of the file belongs to that namespace (rather than the old where the content of the namespace was inside a block).
 * The sourcode code shall, where possible, contain a comment with a reference to the requirement ID.
 Do not remove these IDs when source code is updated.
 * Every unit test shall also, if possible, have a comment reference to the requirement ID.
+* Big functions should have a short and concise summary as a multi-line comment.
+But don't include too many details, just the main idea.